Written by Sarah Dardarian, I-MED Pharma

 Capsules or liquid… your choice!

-With this new omega-3 supplement, I-MED Pharma provides patients the chance to choose the supplement for dry eyes that fits best into their lifestyle.
+With this new omega-3 supplement, I-MED Pharma provides patients the chance to choose the supplement format that fits best into their lifestyle.
 An omega-3 liquid formulation has advantages in that it can be taken alone or easily added to foods like smoothies, salad dressing, or even a morning orange juice and can be easier for people who may have trouble swallowing capsules (like kids) to take.
-On the other hand, omega-3 for dry eyes capsules offer convenience in terms of portability for travel, are in pre-measured doses, and fit into many people’s medication/supplement routine.
+On the other hand, rTG omega-3 capsules offer convenience in terms of portability for travel, are in pre-measured doses, and fit into many people’s medication/supplement routine.

 I-MED Pharma’s mission is to bring complete relief to dry eye and ocular surface disease patients worldwide.
 No matter which I-MED Pharma omega-3 product is chosen, these supplements provide high-quality, nutritionally concentrated nutrients that meet dietary and health needs and help relieve dry eye syndrome symptoms in adults!